RS001 – Chemical Hygiene Plan

 Due to their hazardous nature this class of compounds has a shelf-life while in storage.
 Laboratory personnel must follow the chemical manufacturer’s recommendations for the storage of these compounds.
 Peroxide-formers must be stored in a manner that minimizes exposure to air, light, heat, vibration, and shock.
 The container must be closed when not in use.
 They must also observe the chemical manufacturer’s expiration date.
 (In most cases this expiration date is less than 24 months from the date of purchase.)
 Peroxide-forming chemicals must be dated when received from the chemical manufacturer and dated again when the container is opened.

 Before opening containers of peroxide-forming chemicals laboratory personnel must inspect the container and its contents.
-If the contents appear to have evaporated, crystals have developed, the material is discolored, or if the container has been damaged the container must not be used and the Office of Research Safety Affairs must be contacted by phone at ext.
+If the contents appear to have evaporated, crystals have developed, the material is discolored, or if the container has been damaged the container must not be used and the Office of Research Safety must be contacted at ext.
 8-6114 to arrange for disposal.

 Peroxide test strips must be available in laboratories where peroxide-forming chemicals are handled or stored.
 Laboratory personnel must test the peroxide concentration each time at least monthly or when the container is opened.
 If the test strip indicates that the peroxide concentration is greater than 30 ppm, the substance shall be re-stabilized and inhibited or the Office of Research Safety Affairs shall be notified immediately for disposal arrangements.